2. METHODS

 2.1.
 Data identification

-For the 2024 PCa Guidelines, new and relevant evidence has been identified, collated and appraised through a structured assessment of the literature.
-A number of comprehensive searches were performd, covering all sections of the PCa Guidelines.
-The search was limited to English language publications.
-Databases searched included Medline, EMBASE and the Cochrane Libraries, covering a time frame between April 1st 2022 and May 1st 2023.
-A total of 3233 unique records were identified, retrieved and screened for relevance.
-A detailed search strategy is available online: https://uroweb.org/guidelines/prostate-cancer/publications-appendices.
+For the 2025 PCa Guidelines, new and relevant evidence has been identified, collated and appraised through a structured assessment of the literature.
+A number of comprehensive searches were performed, covering all sections of the PCa Guidelines.
+The searches were limited to English language publications.
+Databases searched included Medline, EMBASE and the Cochrane Libraries, covering a time frame between May 1st 2023 and May 1st 2024.
+A total of 3,060 unique records were identified, retrieved and screened for relevance.
+Detailed search strategies are available online: https://uroweb.org/guideline/prostate-cancer/?type=appendices-publications.

-Changes in recommendations were generally only considered on the basis of high-level evidence (i.e. systematic reviews (SR) with meta-analysis, randomised controlled trials (RCTs), and prospective comparative studies) published in the English language.
-Additional information can be found in the general Methodology section of this print and online at the EAU website: https://uroweb.org/guidelines/policies-and-methodological-documents/.
+Changes in recommendations were generally only considered on the basis of high-level evidence (i.e. systematic reviews (SR) with meta-analysis, randomised controlled trials (RCTs), and prospective comparative studies).

 - the overall quality of the evidence which exists for the recommendation [3];